wachilt/kirby-themes/README.md

 ## Requirements

-Kirby 4 and/or Kirby 3 are required to use these themes./ If you are still using Kirby 1 or Kirby 2 (which are now deprecated) I encourage you to update for compatibility and security reasons.
+Kirby 4 and/or Kirby 3 are required to use these themes.
+If you are still using Kirby 1 or Kirby 2 (which are now deprecated) I encourage you to update for compatibility and security reasons.

 ## Responsibility

-This repository does not take any responsibility for the harm the themes can do.
+This repository does not take any responsibility for any potential issues that could arise from the use of these themes.

 ## Support